Permission to Be Joyful: Why We Often Reject Joy (and What Happens When We Let It In)

 What Happens When We Don’t Allow It

-When we block joy, it doesn’t go away forever.
-It just sits quietly off to the side, waiting to be invited.
-But if we consistently push it down—because we don’t think we deserve it, or because someone else is suffering, or because we’re scared it will disappear—we begin to lose sight of it entirely.
+But if we consistently push it down—because we don’t think we deserve it, because someone else is suffering, or because we’re afraid it will go away—we begin to lose sight of it.

-If we continue to pinch it off we can become numb to joy—not because we don’t want it, but because we didn’t allow it, and some of us may have even forgotten it was safe.
-Even so, we can find our way back to joy.
+And over time, we can become numb to joy—not because we don’t want it, but because we stopped allowing it.
+Some of us may even forget that it was ever safe.

 And I’ve also seen what happens when we let it back in.